CredibleOpossum/blog/collection/1690208234/markup.md

 And there we have it, we have all we need for building a save editor.
 Actually, I already made one, available on my [GitHub](https://github.com/CredibleOpossum/buriedbournes-save-editor)

 For the most part, I got really lucky.
 But this would've still been possible without the C# and open source library, just more inspection and headaches.
-This game is really fun <br> I recommend it if you like rougelites.
+This game is really fun, I recommend it if you like rougelites.